 Blocking is a process that helps finish a piece by wetting it and allowing it to dry in a certain shape.
 Blocking a blanket is simple: wet it with water, arrange it on a flat surface and allow it to dry.
 The edges of the blanket will even out, and the pattern becomes more defined.

 Now it’s time to get knitting!
 Check out these tips before you get started so you understand how to make a blanket.

 Blanket Construction and Common Stitches

 As far as construction goes, making a blanket is just a bigger version of making a scarf.
-That is: it’s knit flat, you have both the right side and wrong side visible.
+That is: it’s knit flat, and you have both the right side and wrong side visible.
 This type of construction dictates how most patterns are written.
-Stitches that have an unfinished wrong side like cables and fair isle are harder to find in blanket patterns.
+Stitches that have an unfinished wrong side, like cables and fair isle, are harder to find in blanket patterns.

 Instead, the more common stitches you’re likely to find in blankets are those that are reversible.
 The easier stitches that fall into this category are garter, stockinette and ribbing.
 More advanced blankets might use lace or lattice patterns.

 Unlike something like a hat which is knit in the round, all edges of the blanket will be exposed.
 Variations in tensions result in ragged edges.
 A simple way to fix this is to slip every first or last stitch in a row.
 If you’re following a pattern, this instruction will likely be included.

 The other option to clean up edges is to add on a border after you cast off.
 These borders are often crocheted.
 So if you’re a crocheter trying to pick up knitting, here’s where you shine!

 To avoid adding on an edge, many patterns have the edge built into their instructions as you knit.
 A seed stitch or garter stitch edge is common.